G-Core/product-documentation/documentation/cdn/logs/raw-logs-export-cdn-resource-logs-to-your-storage.md

 <alert-element type="info" title="Info">

 If you use <a href="https://gcore.com/storage" target="_blank">Gcore Object Storage</a>, a location ID is required.
-You can find it in the <a href="https://gcore.com/docs/storage/request-content-directly-from-the-storage" target="_blank>Details of the storage</a.
+You can find it in the <a href="https://gcore.com/docs/storage/request-content-directly-from-the-storage" target="_blank">Details of the storage</a>.
 Your location ID is a part of your hostname to the first dot.

 </alert-element>